CS305-F18-TeamDOS/Gradebook/src/webapp/client/html/README.md

 <!-- This will probably need to be changed in the future because the list will probably be reorganized with different categories for all of the changes to fall under.-->

+***
+### ManageAssessmentTypesForm.html<!--Added for M6, M7-->
+This is another form data collection page where the end user will be prompted to select information from dynamically populated drop down menus selecting the *year, season, course, and section* they want to manage the assessment types and items for.

+Once the user makes the selections from the drop down menus and clicks on submit, a new page loads where the user can pick the assessment type that they want to make modifcations to.

+***
+### ManageAssessmentTypes.html <!--Added for M6, M7-->
+This page will allow the end user to choose which Assessment type they want to make changes to the items within or to add a new assessment type to the course.

+The button `Add Type` will bring up a small form within the webpage for the user to enter in the information needed to create a new assessment type.

+The button `Add Item` will bring up a small form within the webpage for the user to enter in the new information needed to create a new assessment item.

+Also on the page will be a dynamically loaded table containing all of the assessment items within an assessment type and make any modifications needed to them.
+When the user clicks on the number of the row in the table three buttons will show: `update`, `delete`, and `close`.

+Clicking on `update` will load the same small form which will allow the user to make any needed changes to the item and then confirm the changes.

+Clicking on the `delete` button will prompt the user to make sure that they want to continue and delete the item.

+Clickin on the `close` button will collapse the buttons and just show the row number again.